xiaoxian521/responsive-storage/README.md

 - ⚡ **Strong compatibility**: supports both `vue2` and `vue3`, no need to install additional dependencies
 - ⚡ **Fully tree-shaking**: Comes with Tree-shaking, only packages the imported code
 - 🧪 **Complete example**: Currently we have added `vue2`, `vue3` examples in the [playgrounds](https://github.com/xiaoxian521/responsive-storage/tree/main/playgrounds) folder , zero learning usage cost
-- 🦾 **Extremely Light**: The source code size is `4KB`, and the footprint of the package size in the project is only calculated in bits
+- 🦾 **Extremely Light**: The source code size is `1.76 KB`, and the footprint of the package size in the project is only calculated in bits

 ## 📦 install